cloudfoundry-attic/lattice-release/README.md

 #Testing the Diego Edge Box

- Follow the [whetstone instructions](https://github.com/pivotal-cf-experimental/whetstone) for diego-edge
+ Follow the [whetstone instructions](https://github.com/pivotal-cf-experimental/whetstone) for lattice

 #Using Diego Edge